-- •We looked at the complaint's records held at the office and noted that they were responded to in timely manner, and in accordance with the provider's complaints policy. - •People told us that they rarely had to formally complain.
+• We looked at the complaint's records held at the office and noted that they were responded to in a timely manner, and in accordance with the provider's complaints policy.

+• People told us that they rarely had to formally complain.
 They were comfortable raising any issues.
-They were confident that the registered manager would address and resolve these quickly. - •There was a service user guide on how to make a complaint on display in the office.
-This was in an easy read format, and included pictures, signs and symbols.
+They were confident that the registered manager would address and resolve these quickly.

+• There was a service user guide on how to make a complaint on display in the office.